When your baby is healthy prior to birth, hearing a doctor tell you something has gone wrong is a huge shock.

 Children with more severe Erb’s Palsy may always have a weak arm, and many cannot raise their arm above their head without difficulty or resorting to “throwing” their up arm forcefully.

 Children with the condition may also have an arm that is noticeably smaller than the other, as the nerve damage prevents the affected arm from developing normally.

-When babies show no improvement by six months of age, doctors may suggest trying surgical intervention.
+When babies show no improvement by six months of age, doctors may suggest trying a surgical intervention.
 Surgical techniques include nerve grafts and nerve transfers in an attempt to restore nerve function to the area.

 Children who undergo these surgeries must often spend months and years undergoing physical therapy.

 If your child has Erb’s Palsy, you may be entitled to compensation.
 The cost of therapy and other treatments can be a significant drain on your resources.